jbilander/sdbox/README.md

 Hopefully powering via the barrel jack and using U3 chip (Solid State Relay) will work and automatically handle the Power cycling following the Amiga's on/off.

+__UPDATE: Powering via the barrel jack is now verified and working.__ see last section in this readme

 ***

 ### Kudos